arcturuscodez/Gate/readme.md

-# 3D Cube Password Manager
+# 3D Cube Password Manager (GATE)

-A password manager that stores credentials in a 5x5x5 cube, encrypted with AES-256-GCM and bound to the user's device using a Machine GUID.
+A password manager that stores credentials in a 3D cube of configurable size (default is 5x5x5, but you can create larger or smaller cubes as needed).
+The cube is encrypted with AES-256-GCM and bound to the user's device using a Machine GUID.
 The cube is scrambled with key-based rotations for added obfuscation, and cryptographic keys are derived using Argon2 for strong protection against brute-force attacks.

-> **Note:** While Argon2 and AES-256-GCM are strong cryptographic choices, no software is truly "quantum-proof."
-This manager uses best-practice cryptography for current and near-future threats.

 ---